Cycling in the Finnish archipelago

 I was cycling in the Finnish Archipelago, a few thousand little islands scattered in the sea area in front of Turku.
 Well connected with bridges and ferries, this circular cycling route around the islands is probably the best place to start cycle touring in Finland.
-Distances between villages are short, shops and cafes are to be found everywhere (on summer time), roads are in superb condition and traffic is quiet.
+Distances between villages are short, shops and cafes are to be found everywhere (on summer time).
+The roads are in superb condition and traffic is quiet.
 Even the dingiest looking burger joint served everything homemade from local ingredients and I feasted on fresh food for the entire journey.
 In the awarded Nagu Guest Harbour, dressed in my sweaty cycling clothes, I indulged freshly smoked salmon and a large bowl of prawns, among ladies and gentlemen wearing cotton shirts, elegant sailor shoes and hats.
 And nobody paid any attention to my rough looks.

 I ended up on a postcard world of soft round rocks, open sea and pretty pink pavement.
 It was so lovely, I decided to stay for a second night before continuing my journey.
 After all, in three days I had already cycled about 40 km.
 Time for a rest day in the sun.